oat-sa/lib-lti1p3-core/doc/service/service-server.md

 Your will also need to provide an encryption key (random string with enough entropy).

-## Generation of an access token response for a registration
+## Generation of access token response for a registration

 This library provides a ready to use [AccessTokenGenerator](../../src/Service/Server/Generator/AccessTokenResponseGenerator.php) to generate access tokens responses for a registration:
 - it requires a registration repository implementation [as explained here](../quickstart/interfaces.md) to automate signature logic against your platform registration private key